AlexCherrypi/BNDnamegenerator/README.md

 By using the underlying data of [https://github.com/hdaSprachtechnologie/odenet/](https://github.com/hdaSprachtechnologie/odenet) I created this random word generator.

-Similar to [alexcherrypi.github.io/nsanamegenerator/](https://alexcherrypi.github.io/nsanamegenerator/), [alexcherrypi.github.io/BNDnamegenerator/](https://alexcherrypi.github.io/BNDnamegenerator/) currently has two versions.
-The OG version that combines two nouns, in all caps and witout any space to seperate ([alexcherrypi.github.io/BNDnamegenerator/og/](https://alexcherrypi.github.io/BNDnamegenerator/og/)) and the main version [alexcherrypi.github.io/BNDnamegenerator/](https://alexcherrypi.github.io/BNDnamegenerator/).
+[alexcherrypi.github.io/nsanamegenerator/](https://alexcherrypi.github.io/nsanamegenerator/), [alexcherrypi.github.io/BNDnamegenerator/](https://alexcherrypi.github.io/BNDnamegenerator/) currently only behaves like the OG version of [alexcherrypi.github.io/nsanamegenerator/og/](https://alexcherrypi.github.io/nsanamegenerator/og/) that combines two nouns, in all caps and witout any space to seperate the words.

 This is just a little side project of mine, so don't expect regular updates and a lot of ongoing development.